eslupmi/impulse/docs/content/ha.md

 This mechanism doesn't solve the problem, but protects from its consequences for some time.

-To avoid such problems, configure monitoring of the server where IMPulse is running.
+To avoid such problems, configure monitoring for the server where IMPulse is running.